cryptohackathon/MINI-FE/README.md

-# Multi-Inputs Non-Interactive Functional Encryption (MINI-FE) without Trusted Authorities and Applications to Secure Grading
+# Multi-Inputs Non-Interactive Functional Encryption (MINI-FE) without Trusted Authorities and Applications to Private Grading
 ## Overview
 The goal is to extend the [CiFEr][cifer] library with new functionalities that implement a sort of multi-input FE without trusted parties.
 The setting is the following.